 The Customs Act is a linking legislation between duties and tariffs paid by importers under the Customs Tariff and security and safety legislation under various other Acts.
+The Canada Border Services Agency (CBSA) enforces the Customs Act.
 Comments on the bill by the transportation industry have focused on the new provisions expanding the powers of officers in customs controlled areas and increasing border security.
-For example, the Greater Toronto Airports Authority (GTAA) encourages the passing of the bill so that airport security will be improved.(9)
+For example, the Greater Toronto Airports Authority (GTAA) encourages the passing of the bill so that airport security will be improved.
+(11)

 The advance information requirements proposed by the bill are intended to improve risk assessment of imported goods at the border.
-Combined with the expanded search powers of officers, this may lead to decreased amounts of dangerous counterfeit goods entering Canada through customs-controlled areas.(10) The changes made to the valuation of imported goods may also decrease the number of disputes regarding the calculation of duties.(11) This may also increase revenues obtained from duties if the value of imported goods is more likely to be adjusted upward as a result of the proposed changes in the valuation provisions.(12)
+Combined with the expanded search powers of officers, this may lead to decreased amounts of dangerous counterfeit goods entering Canada through customs-controlled areas.
+The changes made to the valuation of imported goods may also decrease the number of disputes regarding the calculation of duties.
+This may also increase revenues obtained from duties if the value of imported goods is more likely to be adjusted upward as a result of the proposed changes in the valuation provisions.
+(14)